afforeroc/vuejs-cf/README.md

 vue --version
 ```

-> If you can't see the Vue version on PowerShell, launch a PowerShell window run as an administrator and enter
+> If you can't see the Vue version on PowerShell, launch a PowerShell window as an administrator and enter this command
 ```
 Set-ExecutionPolicy Unrestricted
 ```
-and finally verify the Vue version
+and again verify the Vue version

 ### 2. Create and check the web app
 * Create the web app